akamuri/Project_2_Swiss_Tournament/README.md

 SETUP NOTES
 -----------

-1. Getting Started
 - Install Vagrant(http://vagrantup.com/) and VirtualBox (https://www.virtualbox.org/)
-- First, fork the fullstack-nanodegree-vm repository (http://github.com/udacity/fullstack-nanodegree-vm)
+- First, fork the fullstack-nanodegree-vm repository (https://github.com/akamuri/Project_2_Swiss_Tournament)
-- Launch the Vagrant VM
-- Next clone your fullstack-nanodegree-vm repo to your local machine.
--
+- Launch the Vagrant VM :Use the command vagrant up (powers on the virtual machine) followed by vagrant ssh (logs into the virtual machine).
+Remember, once you have executed the vagrant ssh command, you will want to cd /vagrant to change directory to the synced folders in order to work on your project
-- To build and access the database run psql followed by \i tournament.sql
+- To build and access the database run psql followed by \i tournament.sql, this will create the tournament database and also create the tables.
 - tournament_test.py can be used to test everthing it setup correctly.

 GENERAL USAGE NOTES